What's an Air Conditioning Dry Charge?

-In late 2010 reputable air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
-These units are more commonly called “dry charged units”.
-The units can legally be sold and installed then your local HVAC contractor (such as Wesley Wood Service Experts Heating & Air Conditioning) can charge the unit with R22.
+In late 2010 most air conditioning producers began manufacturing Air Conditioning and Heat Pump units, without adding refrigerant at the factory.
+These systems are more commonly called “dry charged units”.
+The units can legally be sold and installed then your local HVAC contractor (such as Wesley Wood Service Experts) can charge the unit with R22.
 R22 is still legal for AC repair or service for a few more years.
-The intent for these Dry Charged Units is to provide the greater West Chester area a more simple and affordable replacement option for central air conditioners and heat pumps.
-However, these units also bypass the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.
+The intent for these Dry Charged Units is to offer the greater West Chester area a more simple and affordable replacement option for central air conditioners and heat pumps.
+However, these units also circumvent the spirit of the mandates, which was to wean the industry off less eco-friendly refrigerants.

-West Chester homeowners should understand that these Dry Charged Units are approved in the U.S. and Canada.
+West Chester homeowners should know that these Dry Charged Units are approved in the U.S. and Canada.
 Because of the lack of clarity regarding the definition of an outdoor unit in the rules, the entire outdoor unit is technically looked upon as a replacement “part”.
-As a result, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
-Below are some Frequently Asked Questions about this recent A/C Dry Charge trend.
+Today, condensers or heat pumps intended for use in a replacement R-22 system are usually referred to as “Dry Charge” or “Nitrogen Charged” systems.
+Here are some Frequently Asked Questions about this recent A/C Dry Charge trend.

 Well, it really depends on a number of things.
-The number one thing to do is learn what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to address your personal comfort, efficiency and lifestyle needs.
+The number one thing to do is understand what types of HVAC equipment the heating and air conditioning industry offers and seek solutions to meet your personal comfort, efficiency and lifestyle needs.
 Take time to understand the benefits and difference between a dry charge unit and new air conditioning products with R-410A refrigerant.

 Current R-410A systems provide benefits to West Chester homeowners that Dry Charge units do not.
 Some of the benefits include:

 - Greater energy efficiency for comfort at a cost savings